Malta citizenship by merit: details explained

 Key takeaways about Malta citizenship by merit

-1. Malta citizenship by merit is designed for innovators, researchers, cultural figures, and entrepreneurs who deliver measurable impact in Malta, not for passive investors.
+1. Malta citizenship by merit is a naturalisation process for excellent contributors.
+This may be relevant for innovators, researchers, cultural figures, and entrepreneurs who deliver measurable impact in Malta, not for passive investors.

-2. Applicants are expected to maintain residency in Malta for at least 8 months and establish genuine personal and professional connections before applying for citizenship.
+2. Applicants are expected to maintain residency in Malta and establish genuine personal and professional connections before applying for citizenship.

 3. Contributions are evaluated against Malta Vision 2050, anchoring citizenship decisions in long-term state policy.